 Following register allows early detection of HDMI TX failure.
-Refer to interrupt status controls RI\EXPIRED\A\ST, RI\EXPIRED\B\ST.
+Also refer to interrupt status controls RI\EXPIRED\A\ST.

 HDCP\RI\EXPIRED, Addr 68 (HDMI), Address 0x04[3] (Read Only)

 Readback high when a calculated Ri has not been read by the source TX, on the active port.
 It remains high until next Aksv update.